mfreistein/Article_Management_System/README.md

 ## 1. Git

-This is my first own Git project.
 I installed Git, generated a project token and was able to set up a remote Github repository.
 I added a [.gitignore](.gitignore) file and was able to set up Github Actions.
 I got acquainted with commits as well as push and pull requests.
 I created new branches and occasionaly ran into trouble with unstaged changes which I fixed with rebase and stash commands.
 I was able to reset to previous stages of my project.

 ## 2. UML

 I created 4 UML diagrams to help in the design and ordering process of the project.
 The UML diagrams can be found in the [Diagrams folder](Aufgaben/Diagrams).

- -The class diagram of the system's architecture was a helpful tool in implementing the Model/View/Controller Principle including databases that I chose to use: [Model_View_Controller_Architecture_Article Conception_AMS](Aufgaben/Diagrams/UML/Model_View_Controller_Architecture_Article_Conception_AMS.jpg)
+ -The class diagram of the system's architecture was a helpful tool in implementing the Model/View/Controller Principle including databases: [Model_View_Controller_Architecture_Article Conception_AMS](Aufgaben/Diagrams/UML/Model_View_Controller_Architecture_Article_Conception_AMS.jpg)

 -The state diagram allows for a more detailed understanding of the editorial workflow process and how it can be reproduced digitally.
-This is something that would have been produced in close consultation with the editors who will actually be using the project: [State_Diagram_Review_Management_Workflow_AMS](Aufgaben/Diagrams/UML/State_Diagram_Review_Management_Workflow_AMS.jpg)
+This is something that would have been produced in close consultation with the editors who would actually be working with the system: [State_Diagram_Review_Management_Workflow_AMS](Aufgaben/Diagrams/UML/State_Diagram_Review_Management_Workflow_AMS.jpg)

--I also included a class diagram of the basic components of my SQL Database which includes the basic structure of article suggestions and the users who suggest/manipulate them: [Class_Diagram_SQL_Databases_Article_Conception_AMS](Aufgaben/Diagrams/UML/Class_Diagram_SQL_Databases_Article_Conception_AMS.jpg)
+-I also included a class diagram of the basic components of my SQL Database which includes the basic structure of article suggestions and shows how the users can suggest/manipulate them: [Class_Diagram_SQL_Databases_Article_Conception_AMS](Aufgaben/Diagrams/UML/Class_Diagram_SQL_Databases_Article_Conception_AMS.jpg)

 -Finally, I created a Bounded Contexts Diagram which helped me structure the project as a whole: [Bounded Contexts Diagram](Aufgaben/Diagrams/DDD/Bounded_Contexts_Diagram_AMS.jpg)